alptugan/blog-teaching/content/Courses/Food for resources.md

 ### 2. Body, Pose, Face, Hand Tracking Apps
 [Popeye](https://github.com/thomasgeissl/popeye?tab=readme-ov-file)popeye does some very basic skeleton and hand tracking, and sends recognized landmarks via osc or mqtt. it uses mediapipe internally.
 Uses web-cam.

+## Artists
+[Maggie Orth](http://www.maggieorth.com/) Artist work with textile and electronics.
+#e-textile #electronics

+[Wei-Chieh Shih](https://shihweichieh.com/)Wei-Chieh Shih is an artist and maker specializing in e-textiles, laser galvanometer systems, and DIY dye-sensitized solar cells.
+#e-textile #electronics

+[Phillip David Stearns](https://phillipstearns.com/artwork) Works with various mediums mostly on glitch aesthetics using textiles.
+#e-textile #electronics #glitch

+[KOBAKANT](https://www.kobakant.at/DIY/) The site documents the range of wearable technology and soft circuit solutions that we have developed for our own practice since 2007.
+Many interesting techniques and possibilities never make it into a finished project.
+#e-textile #electronics

+## Articles
+[“Put-that-there”: Voice and gesture at the graphics interface](https://dl.acm.org/doi/10.1145/965105.807503)The work described herein involves the user commanding simple shapes about a large-screen graphics display surface.
+Because voice can be augmented with simultaneous pointing, the free usage of pronouns becomes possible, with a corresponding gain in naturalness and economy of expression.
+Conversely, gesture aided by voice gains precision in its power to reference. [video](https://x.com/ipoupyrev/status/1825578546808676370)
+#NUI #multimodality

 ---
 # Sound Design